Bollegala/repseval/README.md

 See Section 4.2 of [this](https://arxiv.org/abs/1709.01186#) paper for further details regarding this setting.

 ### Part of Speech Tagging
-`pos.py` in the `./src` directory can be used to evaluate pretrained word embeddings for Part-of-Speech (PoS) on the CoNLL-2003 dataset.
+`pos.py` can be used to evaluate pretrained word embeddings for Part-of-Speech (PoS) on the CoNLL-2003 dataset.
 Specifically, we train an LSTM initialised with pretrained word embeddings, followed by a hidden layer (default to 100 dimensions) and a softmax layer that predicts a word into one of the 47 PoS tags.
 The LSTM is trained on the standard train split of the CoNLL-2003 dataset and evaluated on the standard test split of the same.
 Accuracy (fraction of correctly PoS predicted tokens), macro-averaged precision, recall, F scores over the 47 PoS categories are reported as the evaluation metrics.

 The script depends on various packages which could be installed via pip as follows
 ```